MrAaronOlsen/nine-volt-motor/readme.txt

+This is now archived.
+It's my first swing at a 2d physics engine with little to no knowledge of how these things work.
+It's flawed in so many ways, but I'm proud I managed to get this far.
+My efforts are now in Volt, which demonstrates common 2d physics practices.
+None of the wierd stuff you'll find here.

 * This is a working, although limited, 2d physics engine written in ruby.
 It was how I learned ruby, and I'm proud of it.
 That said, it has no testing, serious structural flaws, and fundamental misunderstanding of what physics engines are supposed to be.
 I didn't even know about markdown...
 I've completely abandoned this version and started on Twelve Volt (https://github.com/MrAaronOlsen/twelve_volt) instead.

 Nine Volt